Everything You Need to Know about Sun Outdoors Rocky Mountains

 The best RV sites are the Premium Lakefront.
 These are back-in sites overlooking one of the lakes.
 They come with deluxe furniture and a barbecue grill, which is a nice upgrade.
 We had a standard pull-thru on a concrete pad.
 The site was a nice distance from our neighbors, even though we didn’t have any privacy due to the openness of the park.

 All of the campsites come with full hookups, which is nice.
 Plus, there are several large comfort stations around the campground.
 I did my laundry at one and thought many families would appreciate that the park thoughtfully placed lounge furniture and a playground right outside, which made it a nice place to hang out while waiting.

-In addition to campsites, River Run has all kinds of accommodations, making it perfect for traveling with friends and family who don’t have RVs.
+In addition to campsites, Sun Outdoors Rocky Mountains has all kinds of accommodations, making it perfect for traveling with friends and family who don’t have RVs.
 There are cabins large enough for big families or groups, as well as traditional tiny cabins.